bogdanbabych/courses/D2020-21-W/d22m13-LSF330838_Translation_Technologies.md

 - Video recording of the class: [https://youtu.be/rWnPu8N42lg](https://youtu.be/rWnPu8N42lg)

 Week10: 25 Jan – 31 Jan 2021:
+- Video recording of the class: presentation [https://youtu.be/jIsMEF5Vyxo](https://youtu.be/jIsMEF5Vyxo)

 Week11: 01 Feb – 07 Feb 2021: